Updated July 2024

 What is the most important step of the recruitment plan?

-This could be done through a phone interview where an HR representative can ask questions such as:
+This could be done through a phone interview where you can ask questions such as:

 Once background checks are complete, you may invite them to a face-to-face meeting to see how they would interact with your team.
 After all of these steps, the final decision can be made as to whether you want to offer this person the job or not.

-Without appropriate screening, you may end up with a bad hire, which can be costly and time-consuming.
+Without appropriate screening, you may end up with a bad hire— and a bad hire can be costly in more ways than one.
 Make sure to take your time in this vital step!

 What are some things I should avoid when executing a recruitment plan?